sermons/first-sign/slides/slides.md

   + from son to **Saviour**

 ---
+>>>
++ pillar of fire as nightlight: take for granted forgot His majesty

+---
 <!-- .slide: data-background="white" -->
 # In my prayers, <br/> what is my **relationship** with Jesus?